anagha-microsoft/databricks-workshops/general-workshop/docs/00-Azure-Storage-Lab.md

 3. We will create an external table on the curated dataset and explore it with Spark SQL

 Report and visualize:<br>
+1. We will write somequeries that we will run to generate some interesting visualizations
-We will learn basics of visualization within Databricks notebooks in this sub-unit.
+2. We will learn basics of visualization on top of queries, within Databricks notebooks in this sub-unit.

 ### Unit 5: Databricks Delta primer
 Also a foundational unit, for the rest of the workshop - we will use Databricks Delta that has a great value proposition.
 We will learn about Delta and complete the notebook that ocvers the basics.